Political Science

 POLS 215 Soc Science Research Methods 4.0 SH <GEM>[GESS]

 Explores qualitative and quantitative research methods used in the social sciences.
 Students conduct social science research projects to learn various research designs, their strengths and weaknesses, and their applications.
 Students collect, analyze, and interpret data, as well as test hypotheses and develop theories.
-Also listed as SOAN 215.
+Also listed as GLBS 215.

 POLS 220 American Parties & Elections 4.0 SH [GESS]

 Theoretical study of political parties, elections, and public opinion, supplemented with case studies, guest speakers, and field research.
 Students attend political rallies and conduct surveys.
 Taught in election years.
-(A student may receive credit for only one of the courses POLS 220 and POLS 221.).

-POLS 231 American Congress 3.0 SH [GESS]
+POLS 230 US President and Congress 3.0 SH [GESS]

 POLS 235 International Organizations 3.0 SH [GESS]